-- 6. Signal processing transforms and their applications to multiples - 7.
-Up-down deconvolution and inversion methods for sea-bed and streamer data - 8.
-Prediction methods for internal multiples; perspectives from Marchenko and Inverse Scattering Series theories. - 9.
-Case study examples: deep-water marine, shallow-water marine, land (based on published case studies). - Wrap-up: historical developments, trends, emerging technologies.
+6. Signal processing transforms and their applications to multiples; Radon transforms, curvelet transform.

+- 7. Removal of overburden effects; up-down deconvolution and inversion methods for sea-bed and streamer data. - Prediction methods for internal multiples: extending the methods for surface-related multiples, recent perspectives and theoretical developments. - 9.
+Case study examples: deep-water marine, shallow-water marine, land (based on published case studies). - Wrap-up: summary of the multiple processing technologies discussed in the course, emerging technologies and trends.